zetanli/Sentimental_Analysis_for_The_Wandering_Earth_Reviews/README.md

 In this part, I seem the full dataset as training data.
 Apply GBDT to the dataset and compute mean absolute percentage error.

+**Next Step**

+In next steps, I will scrap more data from the imdb website.
+Use 2-bigram for regression and implement cross validation as well as tunning some parameters.